akai10tsuki/mkvbatchmultiplex/README.rst

 This project went into a rewrite for version 2.
 Rename module was added to help maintain output file names Plex_ friendly.

+**New algorithm will try to solve some mismatched in file structure.**

 Description
 ===========